onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 hedge funds privatizing the gains of their predictive giga brains while our political system is a brainlet fitting boxes meme

 global shared world model
-a Worldwide collective Self Model
+we need a shared (symbolic) map a Worldwide collective Self Model

+Those who can predict the future
+The extent to which those predictions are shared is the extent to which the future will be shared

 > "The credit assignment problems inherent in collective intelligence are fundamental in all cognition and learning, and in all biological individuality." - [The collective intelligence of evolution and development, by Richard Watson and Michael Levin](https://journals.sagepub.com/doi/pdf/10.1177/26339137231168355)